Skip to main content

 Since day one, LIMBUA has been about sustainable business, focusing on ecological and social aspects.

-LIMBUA’s production site in Ena is located in the middle of the smallholder farming community: Most of the employees are family members of LIMBUA’s contract farmers.
+LIMBUA’s production sites and nursery are located within smallholder farming communities.
+Many of the employees are family members of LIMBUA’s contracted smallholder farmers.

 • 2006